List of awards and nominations received by Renée Zellweger

 The following is a list of awards and nominations received by American actress Renée Zellweger.
-In 2004, Zellweger won the Academy Award, the Golden Globe, the BAFTA Award and the SAG Award for Best Supporting Actress in Cold Mountain.
+In 2004, Zellweger won the Academy Award, the BAFTA Award, the Golden Globe and the SAG Award for Best Supporting Actress in Cold Mountain.
 She received seven Golden Globe Award nominations, winning four for her performances in Nurse Betty (2000), Chicago (2002), Cold Mountain (2003), and Judy (2019).
 For her performance as Judy Garland in Judy, she won the Academy Award, the BAFTA Award, the SAG Award, and the Golden Globe for Best Actress.